stefangit1/GBI_Website/README.md

 This project is self-developed PHP web application.
 Made by Marco Hummel and Stefan Hummel

 GreenBumbleInvest is an Austrian company that focuses on creating a stable network of traders and learners.
 The name GreenBumbleInvest officially came to public attention on August 1st, 2024, but the vision of a universal platform for people who are passionate about finance has existed since October 10th, 2023.

+This website is currently not online.

 ## Content
 - Free pages with unique and self-developed/written products about trading